 - Stakeholder management: managing relationships with investors, partners, suppliers, and local communities

-- Public affairs and lobbying: relationships with institutions, regulators, and policymakers
+- Public affairs and lobbying: relations with institutions, regulators, and policy-makers

 - CSR communication: communicating corporate social responsibility

-- Internal communication: communication directed at employees and management
+- Internal communication: communication to employees and management

 - Community relations: relationships with local communities and the territory

-- Crisis communication: managing communication during emergency situations
+- Crisis communication: managing communication in emergency situations

 - Reputation management: monitoring and building corporate reputation

-- Investor relations: financial communication directed at shareholders and markets
+- Investor relations: financial communication to shareholders and markets

 - Digital PR and influencer relations: relationships with digital creators and online opinion leaders